redsnow32/iterm2-config/README.md

 - This file gets saved as a .yml file in a `~/.tmuxinator directory`
 - Edit the script via `mux edit "name you created above"`

 * Here you're able to configure the layout of your terminal when firing up your app.
-You're able to fire up multiple instances within one session and work between each service.
+You're able to fire up multiple instances within one session and work between each service

 Run your project via `mux "name created above"`